Azure-Samples/azure-ai-vision/face/FindFaces/README.md

 ### Key Features

-* Learn how to use the Azure Face API to detect faces and retrieve bounding box and face ID.
+* Learn how to use the Azure Face API to detect faces, retrieve bounding box and face ID.
 * Create and manage face collections, including face lists and person groups.
 * Add detected faces to collections more successfully and reduce errors.
 * Verify faces by comparing detected faces or face IDs with existing images/collections.